k4kfh/casparcg-html-templates/README.md

 ## Developing Templates

 Some basic JavaScript/HTML/CSS knowledge is required to use these tools.
 If you want to learn, Codecademy is a great place to get an introduction, and W3Schools also provides excellent resources.
 And of course, some general computer knowledge is required as well.

+Bottom line: be sure to read the comments in the files, they are there to help.
+And it would also be helpful for you to read [this blog post](http://blog.evilgeniustech.com/casparcg-html-producer-basics/), where I explain what all the JavaScript functions CasparCG calls are for.